 Millions of years of plate tectonics, lava flows, glaciation, and cataclysmic floods have sculpted eastern Washington’s stunning terrain.
 The region enjoys distinct seasons: winter snow, spring wildflowers, summer heat, fall harvest.
 Evergreen and leafy trees, pothole lakes, shrub-steppe, rivers large and small, and irrigation channels nourish flora, fauna, and farms.

 The Palouse to Pines Loop of the Great Washington State Birding Trail was developed and funded by Audubon Washington, the Washington State Department of Transportation, Inland Northwest Community Foundation, Washington Department of Fish and Wildlife, and individual contributors.
-Like the first five maps, the new publication features original artwork by noted Washington wildlife painter Ed Newbold.
+The map features original artwork by noted Washington wildlife painter Ed Newbold.

 Click here to learn about the app for iPhone and iPad.

 Good birding to you!